-The Business School has an Advisory Board, comprising high-level outside representatives of business.
-Its current members are:
+The Business School's Advisory Board is comprised of high-level outside representatives of business.

 Zein Abdalla, Former President, PepsiCo

-Zein Abdalla was the President of PepsiCo Inc, a leading global food, snack and beverage company, from 2012 through to his retirement in 2014.
+Zein was the President of PepsiCo Inc, a leading global food, snack and beverage company, from 2012 through to his retirement in 2014.
 Prior to that he served as the CEO of PepsiCo Europe.
-In his 19 years at the company, Zein held a number of senior executive positions across a wide range of diverse businesses and led a number of large-scale acquisitions and transformations for the corporation.

-Prior to joining PepsiCo, Zein held a number of senior management positions with the Mars Group, starting as an engineer and progressing across multiple functions before becoming the General Manager of their Middle East and North Africa business.
-His executive experience with large scale global companies has given him expertise in corporate management, general management, in developed and emerging markets, supply chain, procurement, global brand management, and innovation and global strategy.
+He has also held a number of senior management positions with the Mars Group and his executive experience with large scale global companies has given him expertise in corporate management, general management, in developed and emerging markets, supply chain, procurement, global brand management, and innovation and global strategy.

 Joanne Linder, Owner, SmartPitch

-Joanne started her career at BAE Systems, initially on air-borne systems and then in the military aircraft division.
-She had a largely blue chip career until her MBA, including at Granada and ABN AMRO.
-She set up her first business upon graduating, having specialised in entrepreneurship, and was a pioneer in personalised web content during the dot-com boom.
-She runs a portfolio of investments and business interests of her own and assists others to develop their businesses through their growth stages.
+Joanne started her career at BAE Systems and had a largely blue chip career until her MBA, including at Granada and ABN AMRO.
+She set up her first business when she graduated, having specialised in entrepreneurship, and was a pioneer in personalised web content during the dot-com boom.

-Mary is a co-founder of the McKinsey Women’s Initiative, which aims to promote women leaders in business.
-She regularly participates in McKinsey research evaluating the progress of women in leadership in the corporate world, and recommending means of fostering it.
+Mary was a co-founder of the McKinsey Women’s Initiative, which aims to promote women leaders in business.
+She is currently running a Remarkable Women's Program with TeachFirst to support women in education.

 Michael Shepherd, Managing Director, Growth Point Technology Partners